-Need a fresh breath of positivity in a world where the focus often seems to be on what's wrong?
+Need an infusion of positivity in a world that often seems to focus on what's wrong?
 Need a little spritz of inspiration now and then, to put things back in perspective?
 People are always telling me that my words inspire them, so I'm putting them out where they can truly be of service.

 The gift is the journey.
 The journey is beautiful.
 Live life with everything you've got, while you have the time.

 the daylight hours are at their shortest just before the winter solstice,

 week friends and coworkers have been baffled by how tired they are, despite the

 amount of sleep they’ve had.
 Some even acted as though